Eli Lilly and Company: 1900s

 In May 1996, the Food and Drug Administration approved gemcitabine (Gemzar) for the treatment of pancreatic cancer.
 Gemzar is commonly used in the treatment of pancreatic cancer, usually in coordination with 5-FU chemotherapy and radiation therapy.
-Gemzar also is routinely used in the treatment of non-small cell lung cancer.
+Gemzar is also routinely used to treat non-small cell lung cancer.

 In 1998, the company dedicated new laboratories for clinical research at the Indiana University Medical Center in Indianapolis.

 Sidney Taurel, former chief operating officer of Lilly, was named CEO in July 1998 to replace Tobias, who retired.
 Taurel became chairman of the board in January 1999.
 Taurel retired as CEO in March 2008, but remained as chairman of the board until 31 December 2008.
 John C. Lechleiter was elected as Lilly's CEO and president, effective 1 April 2008.
 Lechleiter had served as Lilly's president and chief operating officer since October 2005.

 In October 1998, Lilly formed a 50-50 joint venture with Icos, a Bothell, Washington-based biotechnology company, to develop and commercialize Tadalafil (Cialis), for the treatment of erectile dysfunction.
 Lilly agreed to pay Icos an upfront fee of $75 million.